High-precision measurement of the W boson mass with the CMS experiment: Event samples and selection criteria

-The event selection for the dimuon and \wlike \mz measurements is designed to be maximally consistent with the one used for the \mw measurement.
-The selected events must have two muons satisfying the same selection criteria, except that the \ptmu window is extended to 60\GeV because the \PZ boson is heavier than the \PW boson.
+The selection criteria for the dimuon and \wlike \mz measurements are designed to be maximally consistent with those of the \mw analysis.
+Selected events have exactly two muons satisfying the same criteria, but with $\ptmu < 60\GeV$ because the \PZ boson is heavier than the \PW boson.
 The two muons must have opposite electric charge and a dimuon invariant mass in the $60 < \mmm < 120$\GeV range.
 A total of 7.5 million \zmm data events are selected.
-The signal purity of the selected dimuon sample is larger than 99.5\%.
-For the \wlike \mz analysis, only one of the muons from the \PZ boson decay is considered to form the \etaptmu templates.
-The other muon is treated as a neutrino and, hence, is excluded from the \ptmiss computation~\cite{CMS:2019ctu}.
-Considering the relative scale of \mz compared with \mw, events must satisfy $\mt > 45$\GeV, where \mt is calculated from the selected muon and the modified \ptmiss.
-To define statistically independent samples that mimic the \PW boson selection, the \zmm events are split into two sets based on the event number, so that odd (even) events are used to analyze positive (negative) muons.
-Only the analyzed muon is required to match the object that triggered the event, which avoids the need to evaluate correlations in the triggering efficiency in events where both muons satisfy the trigger requirements.
-We analyze the two samples separately, such that all events are considered and no event is used more than once.
-More details on the data sample and event selection are given in Section~\ref{sec:samples-selection-details}.
+For the \wlike \mz analysis, only one muon from the \PZ boson decay is considered to form the \etaptqmu templates.
+The other muon is treated as a neutrino and excluded from the \ptmiss computation~\cite{CMS:2019ctu}.
+The nominal \wlike \mz event sample is defined such that only positive muons are considered for selection from odd-numbered events and negative muons are considered for selection from even-numbered events An alternative sample is defined by reversing the event number parity and \qmu matching.
+Each event is considered only once per sample.
+The results obtained from the two samples are not fully independent due to the partial overlap of selected events.
+A total of 7.5 million \zmm data events are selected, of which 7.4 million are selected for the nominal \wlike \mz sample.